caprenter/shipley-film-society/_includes/main.md

   <section class="main-page">
 <div markdown="1">

-Our season kicks off on Friday September 23rd 2022 and runs, once a month, until our final film on the 24th March 2023.
+Our season kicked off on Friday September 23rd 2022, and we're now showing films once a month, until our final film on the 24th March 2023.

 This season marks our return after the covid cancellations of recent years.